 Ability is what you’re capable of doing.
 Motivation determines what you do.
 Attitude determines how well you do it.
 Einstein Said, “it is the supreme art of the teacher to awake joy in creative expression and knowledge”.
 A Montessori environment is developmentally appropriately designed and prepared to provide children with opportunities for choice, decision making, problem solving, independence, and responsibility.
 As a teacher supported by the Montessori principles and materials, it is my duty to aid the student with the ability , motivation and attitude to succeed.
 I am inspired to make this my life mission.
 I am a painter and photographer, and encourage my students to explore and express themselves with different mediums of art, language and music.
 I truly enjoy teaching and have come to see it not as a job or a career but as a passion.
 Making a difference in the lives of my students is very important to me.

 “Education is a natural process carried out by the child and is not acquired by listening to words but by experiences in the environment.” — Maria Montessori

 “But the child builds his inmost self out of the deeply felt impressions he receives, and this especially in the first part of his life.
-It is in babyhood, by means of his infantile powers alone, that the child acquires personal characteristics that will mark him forever.” – Maria Montessori (The Absorbent Mind, p.
-92)
+It is in babyhood, by means of his infantile powers along, that the child acquires personal characteristics that will mark him forever.”
+(The Absorbent Mind, Clio, 1988, page 92)

-Julane holds a Montessori Infant/Toddler Credential from Montessori Education Center of the Rockies (2015) and is currently pursuing her Associates of Psychology – Christian Counseling at Liberty University Online.
-Julane holds a certification in Medical Billing Coding (CPC) and another in Christian Ministry.
-She has two years of experience as a Lead Teacher in Montessori Toddler environments, and an additional five years of experience as a Private Nanny.
+Suzanne holds a Montessori Infant/Toddler Credential from Montessori Education Center of the Rockies (2013.).
+She has 20 years of experience as a Primary Assistant Teacher in Montessori and six years of experience as a Toddler Lead Teacher.